nxt-insurance/nxt_registry/README.md

 Layer.registry(:from).resolve(:munich, :amsterdam, :train) #  => 'train'
 ```

-For registries with multiple levels the normal syntax for registering and resolving becomes quote weird and unreadable.
+For registries with multiple levels the normal syntax for registering and resolving becomes quite weird and unreadable.
 This is why
 every registry can be accessed through it's name or a custom accessor.
 The above example then can be simplified as follows.

 ```ruby